Budibudian17/LaundryKu/README.md

 - This is a **redesign project** for educational purposes
 - All business content and branding belong to **LaundryKu Premium**
 - The original business is not affiliated with this redesign
-- This project demonstrates modern web development practices
+- This project demonstrates modern UI/UX design practices
-- **Study Case**: Part of Botokan Dibimbing Chapter 41 curriculum
+- **Study Case**: Part of BootCamp Dibimbing Chapter 41 UI/UX Design curriculum
-- **Developer**: Created by [Hilmi](https://hilmiportfoliodev.vercel.app/) for skill enhancement
+- **Designer**: Created by [Hilmi](https://hilmiportfoliodev.vercel.app/) for UI/UX skill enhancement

 ---